-How to Trademark a Phrase
+How to Trademark a Phrase in 2020

 Trademarking a Phrase: Why It Matters

-As a brief recap, a trademark is a source-identifier which may be registered in the United States Patent and Trademark Office (USPTO).
-When a consumer sees a trademark tethered to a particular good/service, the consumer immediately imbues the good/service with a set of value assumptions based on the reputation of the trademark.
-Consider for the moment the NIKE slogan, JUST DO IT.
-If a person holds a favorable view of the Nike Corporation, merely seeing this slogan printed on a T-Shirt will likely be enough for the individual to think positive thoughts about the T-shirt.
-The T-Shirt is made by Nike – it must be cool.
-Conversely, if a person holds negative thoughts about the Nike Corporation, merely seeing the Phrase will illicit negative feelings about the T-Shirt.
-The T-Shirt is Made by Nike – it’s probably made from low-quality materials.
-The relevant point here is that Nike’s Trademarked Phrase, Just Do It, is doing all of the selling.
+On the most fundamental level, a trademark is a source-identifier which is (but doesn’t need to be) registered in the United States Patent and Trademark Office (USPTO).
+When a consumer sees a trademarked phrase tethered to a particular good/service, the consumer immediately understands the source-company of that good/service.
+Consider for the moment the Addidas slogan, IMPOSSIBLE IS NOTHING.
+If a person holds a favorable view of the Addidas Corporation, merely seeing this phrase printed on a sneaker box will likely be enough for the individual to think positive thoughts about the shoes.
+“The shoe is made by Addidas – it must be high quality”.
+However, if a person holds negative thoughts about the Addidas Corporation, merely seeing this trademarked Phrase will elicit negative feelings about the sneakers.
+“The shoe is made by Addidas – it’s probably made from low-quality materials”.
+The important point to understand is that Addidas’ Trademarked Phrase, IMPOSSIBLE IS NOTHING, is doing all of the selling.
 The trademark is the pitch.
-Trademark Registration can be easy with a Top Trademark Lawyer.